 For example, when you check air over the course of a dive;

 - You have 180 bar, your buddy has 170 bar.

 - You have 140 bar, your buddy has 120 bar.

 - You have 110 bar, your buddy has 90 bar.

-In the example above, you can anticipate that when you reach 90 bar, your buddy should now be very close to their reserve air level (50 bar).
+In the example above, you can anticipate that when you reach 90 bar, your dive buddy should now be very close to their reserve air level (50 bar).
 You will know the dive is nearly over.
-It is time for you to start paying close attention to your buddy, to confirm their air and start your ascent.
+It is time for you to start paying close attention to your dive buddy, confirm their air, and start your ascent.

 In the space of the dive, you can predict that when you reach 90 bar of air remaining, your buddy is likely to be at, or close to, their own air reserve level.
 That becomes your warning trigger.
 Once reached, you have to do something about it.

-If you are pro-actively observing, then you will immediately notice any symptoms of air depletion stress in your buddy; shortened breathing, wide eyes, rapid head and arm movements, the desperate grab for an SPG… and your alternate air source will be rapidly deployed and waiting a couple of inches from their mouth.
+If you are pro-actively observing, then you will immediately notice any symptoms of air depletion stress in your buddy; shortened breathing, wide eyes, rapid head, and arm movements, the desperate grab for an SPG; and your alternate air source will be rapidly deployed and waiting a couple of inches from their mouth.
 Salvation is immediately on hand, and a panicked diver scenario is avoided.
-The air sharing ascent should be calm, methodical and satisfying…. just like it was when you practised it in training.
+The air-sharing ascent should be calm, methodical, and satisfying; just like it was when you practiced it in training.

 The best case scenario, of course, is that you can identify a low-on-air situation and proactively offer to share air before an out-of-air emergency even occurs.
 Personally, I’d rather donate air whilst my dive buddy still has a little air remaining.
 Anything less than 35 bar in your cylinder and I will physically offer my alternate air source for the ascent.
 Take it or leave it, but prevention is better than cure.